Common driving offences and penalties

 Document offences

-These include driving a vehicle of a class for which you do not hold a licence; driving without valid insurance; and driving without a valid MOT.
+These include driving a vehicle of a class for which you do not hold a licence, driving without valid insurance, and driving without a valid MOT.

 Failure to provide a specimen

-Failure to provide a specimen during a breathalyser test at the roadside or at the police station if you’re suspected of drug or drink driving is also an offence.
+Failure to provide a specimen during a breathalyser test at the roadside or the police station if you’re suspected of drug or drink driving is also an offence.

 What is the most serious driving offence?